mjamesd/store-back-end/README.md

 ## Usage

-After creating and seeding the database, start the Express.js server by running this command from the command line:
+After creating and seeding the database, install dependencies and start the Express.js server by running this command from the command line:

 ```
 npm run start
 ```

+There are no HTTP endpoints for the app; it is strictly an API backend.
+Therefore, you will need to use an API client such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).
+I created a collection of API requests in Insomnia and exported them.
+You can find them in the repo as "storeBackEnd_Insomnia_collection.json".
+Import this collection into Insomnia and then you can interact with the app.
+If you are running your own build of the app, you may have to change the "host" variable in the Insomnia environment.

+## Demonstration

-Please view the demonstration video to see the app's functionality via the Insomnia app: [Demonstration Video](https://watch.screencastify.com/v/AHnafESpcjAOyx0X8alv)
+Please view the demonstration video to see the app's functionality via the Insomnia app: [Demonstration Video](https://drive.google.com/file/d/1QUTq7Kzz1MkckYk1s1RXqUa_nyfnF5yZ/view)

 ## License